 That's it.
 That is how it all started.
 My son Cole and I put our brand new Perception and Old Town kayaks into Red River Lake just east of Elizabeth, Minn.
 The day was bright and warm.
 The water was clear and smooth.
 We had just found out how to adjust our seats and our foot pegs.
-I guess, we were a little shaky at the start.
+I guess we were a little shaky at the start.
 But, soon we were watching the turtles jump off the logs in the quiet spots of the lake

-The only reason I can remember this so well, is because I began to write a kayaking journal that very day to keep track of my paddling adventures.
-I have chronicled every day since I have put a kayak on the water.
+The only reason I can remember this so well is that I began to write a kayaking journal that very day to keep track of my paddling adventures.
+I have chronicled every day since I have put a kayak in the water.
 With three completed journals and one just begun, I currently have documented 300 days of kayaking.
 The books are small little travel journals with about 200 pages, offering spaces on each page for several paragraphs.
 The top of every other page of the journal contains a "highlight of the day" section.
 I usually reserve this space for a map, newspaper headline, but most often a photograph.

 |May 2010 on the Otter Tail River|

 The pictures also include friends and acquaintances that I have taken out on the water with me.
-For many it is their very first time in a kayak.
+For many, it is their very first time in a kayak.
 Most of them start out the with the same question.

 "Is this going to tip over with me in it?"